core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Both when protecting and unprotecting the response, the 'request\_kid' field of the external AAD is replaced with the Request-Hash value.
 This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected.

-\[ Note: Mismatching this with the request's 'request\_kid' (that stays the Deterministic Client's Sender ID) is ugly, but also the only way to avoid any zeroing / rebuilding. \]
+\[ Note: Mismatching this with the actual request's 'request\_kid' (that stays the Deterministic Client's Sender ID) is ugly, but also the only way to avoid any zeroing/rebuilding of the AAD. \]

 \[ Suggestion for any OSCORE v2: avoid request details in the request's AAD as individual elements.
 Rather than having 'request_kid', 'request_piv' and (in Group OSCORE) 'request_kid_context' as separate fields, they can better be something more pluggable. \]

-When preparing the response:
+When preparing the response, the server performs the following actions.

 * The server sets a non-zero Max-Age option, thus making the Deterministic Request usable for the proxy cache.